Globski/quiz-topic/quiz-ide/quiz-vscode/multiple_choice_questions.md

 Highly recommends VS Code as the best editor for web development and many other programming tasks due to its powerful features, customization options, integrated debugging, Git support, and collaborative tools.

 ---

+# Question: What is Visual Studio Code and who maintains it?

+**Answer:** Visual Studio Code is a free, cross-platform code editor developed by Microsoft.

+---

+# Question: On which operating systems is Visual Studio Code available?

+**Answer:** It is available on macOS, Windows, and Linux.

+---

+# Question: Where can Visual Studio Code be downloaded?

+**Answer:** From the official website: `https://code.visualstudio.com`.

+---

+# Question: What do the icons on the left side of Visual Studio Code represent?

+**Answer:** They are used to navigate around your project and access development tools such as files, source control, and extensions.

+---

+# Question: How do you open a folder in Visual Studio Code?

+**Answer:** Click the top icon on the sidebar to open the file explorer, then select a folder to open.

+---

+# Question: What is the effect of opening a folder in Visual Studio Code?

+**Answer:** It sets that folder as the root for your project and terminal, enabling file creation and Git operations within that context.

+---